sannetenoever/lacns.github.io/_people/ryan-law.md

 image_path: /assets/images/headshots/pic_RL.jpg

-bio: I am broadly interested in how language constructs and convey meaning.
-Previously, I worked as a research assistant at New York University Abu Dhabi.
-I have a BA in Linguistics from UCL.
-There, I explored my interests in psycholinguistics, experimental pragmatics, and language development through working in psychology and linguistics laboratories in the UK and the US.
+bio: I am broadly interested in how language constructs and conveys meaning.
+Currently, I am pursuing a Research Master's in Cognitive Neuroscience.
+Previously, my research as a predoctoral research assistant at New York University Abu Dhabi explored the neural basis of syntactic and discourse processing using magnetoenchephalography.
+I earned a BA in Linguistics from UCL.
+There, I explored my interests in linguistic theory, psycholinguistics, and developmental psychology through working in psychology and linguistics laboratories in the UK and the US.
 ---